BestTimesToVisit.com Logo

 When is the absolute best time to visit Cambridge to soak in the academic atmosphere without the overwhelming crowds?

-Beyond the famous colleges, what's a truly unique Cambridge experience I shouldn't miss?
+Beyond punting on the Cam, what's a truly unique Cambridge experience that most visitors miss?

-How do I get around Cambridge efficiently, and are there any local transport quirks?
+How should I get around Cambridge, and are there any local transport quirks I should know?

 How many days do you need in Cambridge, England?